WYFM: History

 In August 1989, WYFM dropped both its Y-103 branding and all of its oldies titles and programs when the station rebranded as "Lite Rock 102.9", playing a more contemporary lite mix of then-current artists under the Top 40 formula, similar to Cleveland's WLTF at the time.
 WYFM was once also the only station in the Youngstown market to have Billboard Top 40 titles in 1991, due to CHR station WHOT-FM having a short lean towards AOR before flipping back to CHR the following year in 1992.
 At the time, Cleveland's CHR powerhouse WPHR can also be heard throughout most of Mahoning Valley as well with Grade B coverage in Youngstown and Grade A coverage in Warren.
 Another CHR station, WAKZ (then-known as "Z-96") also had a CHR format but its coverage primarily serves the Pennsylvania side of the market, and parts of Mahoning County.
 WYFM's Y-103 branding returned in 1995 when the station flipped to a classic hits format.
 A few years later, the station's format began tweaking towards classic rock, and its classic rock format was formed in 1998.

 Y-103 originally broadcast from Pine Hollow Boulevard studios in Sharon, Pennsylvania, until November 1998, when the studios were moved to the "Radio Center" across the border in Youngstown, Ohio.
 The transmitter and antenna remained at the Pennsylvania location transmitting from, what was at the time of its construction the tallest self-support tower east of the Mississippi (500') until 2001.
 The Sharon tower has since been demolished.

-WYFM is also the affiliate of the Cleveland Browns.